evantwout/web/source/tutorials.rst

 Tutorials
 =========

+The following tutorials are downloadable IPython Notebooks that can also be read online.
+Some tutorials require capable workstations to run with reasonable speed.
+Please check the logging messages in the tutorials to get a feeling for the solution time and the memory requirements.

 * `Solving an interior Laplace Problem <http://nbviewer.ipython.org/github/bempp/tutorials/blob/master/notebooks/laplace_interior_dirichlet.ipynb>`_
 * `Using a combined formulation for an exterior sound-soft scattering problem <http://nbviewer.ipython.org/github/bempp/tutorials/blob/master/notebooks/helmholtz_combined_exterior.ipynb>`_
 * `Computing the electric field in the neighborhood of a screen <http://nbviewer.ipython.org/github/bempp/tutorials/blob/master/notebooks/maxwell_screen.ipynb>`_